azabicki/DoomPy/README.md

 #### 1. getting the repo

-[Download the repository][zip] and unzip it.
+[Download the repository][release] and unzip it.
 Or if you prefer to use the terminal, run

 ```terminal
 wget https://github.com/azabicki/DoomPy/archive/refs/heads/main.zip